×

 Will I need to travel to see a specialist?

 "The city of Quito is widely known as a medical hub in Ecuador, boasting a wide range of specialists in the fields of cardiology, orthopedics, neurology, ophthalmology, obstetrics and gynecology, pulmonology, and dermatology.
 The coastal city of Guayaquil is also home to a vibrant medical community with a diverse selection of medical specialists at its disposal.
 Additionally, the city of Cuenca is renowned for its high-quality healthcare system and its wealth of top-rated medical professionals.
-Other notable cities with a strong presence in the medical field are Santo Domingo, Loja, and Manta," remarked one expat in Ecuador.
+Other notable cities with a strong presence in the medical field are Santo Domingo, Loja, and Manta," said an expat in Ecuador.

 View More Answers